adam-a-i/JoyBox/README.md

 ![home page](<frontend/images//Picture6.png>)
 ![home page](<frontend/images//Picture7.png>)

-**Description**: This screenshot shows how users can share their wish list.
+**Description**: This screenshot shows how users can share their JoyBox.
 Features highlighted are:
 - **Unique Link**: Each user gets a unique URL to share their wish list with friends and family.
 - **Share Options**: Buttons for sharing via social media, email, or copying the link to the clipboard.
 - **Reserved Gifts**: Indicators showing which gifts have already been reserved by friends to avoid duplicates.